mina86/image-decompose/README.md

 channels](out/umbrella-sky-cmyk.webp)

 CMY and CMYK colour models are subtractive.
 This is demonstrated by the channels being ‘inverses’ of the image.
-The less cyan the image has, the higher value in the cyan channel.
-Similarly for other channels.
+The less red the image has, the more cyan is used and the same for green-magenta and blue-yellow pairs.
+The inverse is especially apparent with black (or key) channel in CMYK model.

-Addition of black channel means that the more black is used the less of all the other channels is used (which is useful in printing of course).